Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Kinematics

 We say that $D$ is the \emph{ultralocal lift} of the standard flat connection on the target space\footnote{In the context of field theory, such connections were formally introduced in \cite{dewitt}.
+They allow one to extend to higher orders the notion of \emph{fiber derivative} employed in the calculus of variations \cite{binz}.
 For a precise, general concept of ultralocal lifts of connections on target spaces, see for instance Example 4.5.3, pp. 94 of \cite{hamilton}.} $\RR$, for $D_YX[\varphi](p)$ depends only on $\varphi(p)$.
 In what follows, we automatically extend $D$ to all covariant and contravariant tensor fields on $\C^\infty(\M)$ (see Appendix \ref{a1-calc} for a precise definition) in the standard fashion, i.e. by tensoring and taking adjoint inverses of the parallel transport operator.

 It is clear from the above definition that $P_\alpha$ defined above is the parallel transport operator along $\alpha$ associated to $D$.
 It is a consequence of the ultralocality of $D$, however, that much more is true: